Communication-Efficient Secure Aggregation in Decentralized Learning: Evaluation

 \subsubsection{Configuring for Minimized Collusion Risks}

-\Cref{sec:collusion_theory} shows formal privacy guarantees in systems where the number of adversaries is known.
+\Cref{sec:collusion_theory} discusses formal privacy guarantees in systems with known number of adversaries.
 However, this is often not the case, and the number of adversaries has to be estimated.
-Therefore, we look at how the privacy risk changes as we increase the masking requirement ($s$) in \sys for a 25-regular graph with 100 nodes in settings with different number of adversaries.
+Therefore, we study how the privacy risk changes as we increase the masking requirement~($s$) in \sys for a 25-regular graph with 100 nodes in settings with different number of adversaries.

 This is performed by running a Monte Carlo simulation \num{250000} times for each masking requirement.
 Each simulation involves generating a random 25-regular graph and assigning each node to be either adversarial or honest.
 All adversarial nodes are assumed to collude with each other.
 Over the simulation, we measure the probability that any honest node in the network is at risk of adversaries.
 A node is considered to be at risk if any of their parameters can be inferred by the adversaries.
 This can only happen when the node is connected to an adversary who has at least $s$ adversarial neighbors.